-Here are 8 hidden getaways near Manali and most of them are best explored on foot.
+Here are 8 offbeat places near Manali and most of them are best explored on foot.

 2. Shanag and Burua: